Greeeni/Greeeni/README.md

-Hey, I'm Greeni
-I'm currently a college student studying Computer Science I have no specific interest in a genre, so I'm here to get a general idea on what I enjoy
+Hello, I'm Gianluis Hernandez!
+I am a senior studying computer science at Emory University with a specialized interest in database

+Projects that I am working on:
+- Rental system using python and sql databases